CA4022/Lab4-Storm/README.md

 <!--Note, maven must be installed and configured-->

-# Storm: install and run your first topology
+# Storm: install and compile the jar files run your first topology

 1. Download binary from the internet (using a mirror site)